 Take extra care on rural roads during harvest season

-The Safer Roads Partnership, West Mercia Police and Warwickshire Police are warning motorists of the dangers that may be present at this time of year as farmers are using the roads more when harvesting and moving their produce.
+The Safer Roads Partnership in West Mercia, West Mercia Police and Warwickshire Police are warning motorists of the dangers that may be present at this time of year as farmers are using the roads more when harvesting and moving their produce.

 A significant proportion of the collisions involving agricultural vehicles occur on rural roads with 60mph speed limits, and many near turnings into farms.
 The typical causes of the collisions are poor overtaking manoeuvres and inappropriate speed, with drivers finding themselves unable to stop in time when presented with a slow-moving or wide vehicle.

-Chief Inspector Adrian Knight, Head of the Force Operations Department, West Mercia Police and Warwickshire Police, said:
+Superintendent Lee Davenport, Head of the Force Operations Department, Warwickshire Police and West Mercia Police, said:

 “Every year we face problems with agricultural vehicles leaving large amounts of mud and debris on the roads during the harvest season.
 While the majority of farmers take steps to ensure they keep the roads clear and safe, not all are as diligent.